Welcome to 2015 Remedy Hub

 What is 2015 Remedy

 On 1 April 2015 public sector pension schemes were reformed and the Career Average Revalued Earnings (CARE) pension scheme was introduced.

 Most pension scheme members were moved from their legacy scheme (final salary) to the reformed (CARE) scheme, but some protections were put in place for members who were close to their retirement date.
 These protections meant that older members stayed in their pre-reform schemes.

 The Court of Appeal found that this discriminated against younger scheme members.
 The government is removing this discrimination for the period between 1 April 2015 and 31 March 2022.
 This is known as the remedy period.

-From 1 April 2022 all of our NHS, Teachers, Police and Fire members became members of the 2015 pension scheme and the pre-reform schemes were closed to any further pension build-up.
-This means that members affected by the 2015 remedy and who choose to retire after 1 April 2022, will be entitled to both legacy and reformed scheme benefits.
+From 1 April 2022 all of our NHS, Teachers, Police and Fire members will become members of the 2015 pension scheme and the pre-reform schemes will be closed to any further pension build-up.
+Eligible members who choose to retire after 1 April 2022, will be entitled to both legacy and reformed scheme benefits.

-These changes will affect you if you joined a public service pension scheme on or before 31 March 2012:
+You will be eligible for the 2015 Remedy if you joined a public service pension scheme on or before 31 March 2012:

-- and were still a member of the scheme on or after 1 April 2015.
+- and were still a member of the scheme on or after 1 April 2015, or;

-- or left the service after 31 March 2012 but returned within 5 years.
+- left the service after 31 March 2012 but returned within 5 years.

 - joined a public service pension scheme after the 31 March 2012.